Xemuth/UltimateOpenGL/README.md

+ :warning: Ultimate OpenGL is still actually under developpement (even if last commit is 2 month old)

 # UltimateOpenGL
 UltimateOpenGL is a 3D engine intended to make 3D scenes.
 It's designed to be "code only".
 It means you don't have (at this time) any GUI to help you to create a scene with your mouse.
 Furthermore, it needs Ultimate++ Framework (A powerful C++ Framework) and the IDE used by it : [TheIDE](https://www.ultimatepp.org/index.html)